-What to Look for in a Bed
+What to Look for in Mattresses for Seniors

 There is a wide range of mattresses and mattress products on the market, making it easier for seniors to find a product that fits their individual needs.
-The industry has grown rapidly in many different directions, which can make shopping overwhelming But you can start by considering a few key features before you start looking.
+The industry has grown rapidly in many different directions, which can make shopping overwhelming, but you can start by considering a few key features before you start looking.

 - Guarantee and Warranty